 The primary goal of the SMAOC is to foster the advancement of the resident’s knowledge base and clinical skill set in the area of musculoskeletal medicine.
 The SMAOC is available to interested residents who wish to further their training in Sports Medicine, supplementing their abilities as a primary care physician.
 It also aids in the preparation of those who are interested in pursuing a Sports Medicine Fellowship.

-The curriculum is designed to allow the individual to tailor their educational experience with opportunities that include medical coverage at University of Florida athletic events, weekly didactic lectures by national leaders in the field of Sports Medicine, a position as a high school football team physician, and paid opportunities to provide medical care to spectators at University of Florida football games.
+The curriculum is designed to allow the individual to tailor their educational experience with opportunities that include medical coverage at University of Florida athletic events, bi-weekly didactic lectures by national leaders in the field of Sports Medicine, MSK ultrasound exposure, a position as a high school football team physician, and paid opportunities to provide medical care to spectators at University of Florida football games.

 Interested residents declare their intention to enter the Sports Medicine Area of Concentration before completion of their intern year.
 The curriculum includes additional musculoskeletal exposure within the continuity clinic and a minimum of 3 additional months of Sports Medicine elective rotations.
 Residents will attend a National Sports Medicine Conference, contribute to SMAOC reviews, and administer pre-participation physical examinations for young athletes in the community.
 Academic requirements include a Sports Medicine Scholarly Project as well as presenting at didactic conferences and journal club meetings.